dark-ambient/blog/content/notes/About constructive confrontation.md

 		3. detect the trigger that changed the behaviour
 		4. 4 reasons on [[content/notes/A sketch on managing people#**Passive DR**|why people don't do the expected]].
 2. Communication step
+	1. find the point of agreement
+3. Come up with a solution to the issue
+	1. consider options from different parties
+	2. fix the agreement
+4. Control of the agreement

 ---